Nike Boys Basketball Camp Rockhurst High School

 - Bondi Ferrara; Ferrara, Italy 2016

-Inspire Basketball Camps offer developing basketball players the opportunity to interact with college coaches, professional players, and college grads.
+Inspire Basketball Camps offer developing basketball players the opportunity to interact with college coaches, former professional players, and college grads.
 Camp places a unique emphasis on education, offering daily workshops in a classroom setting.
 This camp gives campers the student-athlete experience of both on and off-court training on the beautiful Rockhurst University campus located just blocks away from Kansas City’s Country Club Plaza.
 Parents will also have the opportunity to attend an optional Q&A information session on the first morning of camp with college coaches/camp staff.

 This event is for the serious player, designed to test the will and skill of each camper.
 The five day event packs an entire college basketball season into a week of motivating drills, skills, and scrimmages.
 The week begins with a challenging preseason day - after assigning campers to teams, innovative workouts push students and help them identify as and unify as a team to push forward.
 Days 2-4 are practice days -students have to execute basketball drills, 2 on 2, 3 on 3, pick and roll, as well as learning and executing plays.
 Day 5 is game day - students are rewarded for their perseverance with games.